kiwanami/emacs-ctable/readme.md

 The component functions `ctbl:create-table-component-buffer` and `ctbl:open-table-buffer` receive a `custom-map` argument to override the keymap on the table buffer.
 Because the functions connect the given keymap to the default keymap `ctbl:table-mode-map` as parent, application program may define the overriding entries.

-The component function `ctbl:create-table-component-region` receives a `keymap` argument to define the keymap on the each charactors in the table region.
+The component function `ctbl:create-table-component-region` receives a `keymap` argument to define the keymap on the each characters in the table region.

 The ctable framework provides some hooks for the usual event cases.
 In such cases, the application should use the event handlers, instead of defining the keymap.
 See the next section.